Section 3. Identifying/Evaluating Aeronautical Effect

 marking and/or lighting should be retained.

-refers to a change from the standard patterns, intensities, flashing rates, etc.
+deviation refers to a change from the standard patterns, intensities, flashing

-A marking and lighting deviation is considered to be marking patterns or colors
+rates, etc. A marking and lighting deviation is considered to be marking

-and lighting patterns, intensities, flashing rates, or colors other than those
+patterns or colors and lighting patterns, intensities, flashing rates, or colors

-deviations must be forwarded to Airspace Regulations and ATC Procedures Group
+for deviations must be forwarded to Airspace Regulations and ATC Procedures

-only after an aeronautical study has been conducted on the proposal.
-The results
+Group only after an aeronautical study has been conducted on the proposal.
+The

-of the study and the regional recommendation must be submitted with the request.
+results of the study and the regional recommendation must be submitted with the

 (b) Deviations